Azure/azure-powershell/src/Storage/Storage.Management/help/Set-AzStorageBlobContent.md

 The second command uploads the file that is named ContosoPlanning to the container named ContosoUploads.
 The blob includes the metadata stored in $Metadata, and has PremiumPageBlobTier as P10.

-### Example 6: Upload a file to blob with specified blob properties
+### Example 6: Upload a file to blob with specified blob properties, and set StandardBlobTier as Cool
 ```
-PS C:\> Set-AzStorageBlobContent -File "ContosoPlanning" -Container "ContosoUploads" -Properties @{"ContentType" = "image/jpeg"; "ContentMD5" = "i727sP7HigloQDsqadNLHw=="}
+PS C:\> Set-AzStorageBlobContent -File "ContosoPlanning" -Container "ContosoUploads" -Properties @{"ContentType" = "image/jpeg"; "ContentMD5" = "i727sP7HigloQDsqadNLHw=="} -StandardBlobTier Cool
 ```

-This command  uploads the file that is named ContosoPlanning to the container named ContosoUploads with specified blob properties.
+This command  uploads the file that is named ContosoPlanning to the container named ContosoUploads with specified blob properties, and set StandardBlobTier as Cool.

 ## PARAMETERS